Bobay-Ochman/ConSpeciFix/README.md

     - `launch_mafft_build.py` builds a list in `todo/mafft.txt`
     - `launch_mafft_multi.py` Align the core proteins with MAFFT.
         - produces output in `PATH_TO_OUTPUT/(sp)/align/(gene).align`
+    - `launch_mafft_verify.py` If MAFFT is killed mid-proceess, it will leave incomplete files in the database.
+To remove them and add the particular alignments back to the todo list, run this script.

 - `concat85.py` Merges the core genes into a single alignment
 	- produces output in `PATH_TO_OUTPUT/(sp)/concat.fa`